 The scale of our operations makes our values all the more important.
-We serve around 46 million customers around the world, ranging from individuals to the largest of companies.
+We serve more than 37 million customers worldwide, ranging from individuals to the largest of companies.
 We are committed to conducting our business in a way that delivers fair value to customers, strengthens our communities and helps ensure a properly functioning financial system.

-We employ more than a quarter of a million people, and provide opportunities for professional development and personal growth.
-Our people represent more than 150 nationalities and reflect our diversity and reach.
+We employ more than 235,000 people, and provide opportunities for professional development and personal growth.
+Our people speak 144 different languages in total, reflecting our diversity and reach.
 We value diversity as essential to who we are and our ability to fulfil our purpose.

 We want to recognise and reward people for doing the right thing.
 Every employee’s conduct during the year is taken into account during their performance appraisal.
 We also encourage employees to recognise the efforts of colleagues whose behaviour and actions exemplify our values.

 We want everyone at HSBC to use their own judgement and make decisions for the right reasons.
 Sometimes, the best course of action is unclear, but we hope by focusing on the interests of our customers and the communities we serve, we will also do what is right for HSBC.
 In 2016, we published a Charter setting out some guiding principles to help everyone across the organisation understand and evaluate the possible implications of the decisions that they take.

 By setting the highest standards of behaviour our aim is that all of our employees and customers can be proud of our business